 Rancher provides a Rancher authentication proxy that allows user authentication from a central location.
 With this proxy, you can set the credential for authenticating users that want to access your Kubernetes clusters.
 You can create, view, update, or delete users through Rancher’s UI and API. - Source: dev.to / almost 2 years ago

 Monitoring application logs is a crucial aspect of the software development and deployment lifecycle.
 In this post, we'll delve into the process of observing logs generated by Docker container applications operating within HashiCorp Nomad.
-With the aid of Grafana, Vector, and Loki, we'll explore effective strategies for log analysis and visualization, enhancing visibility and troubleshooting capabilities within... - Source: dev.to / 3 months ago
+With the aid of Grafana, Vector, and Loki, we'll explore effective strategies for log analysis and visualization, enhancing visibility and troubleshooting capabilities within... - Source: dev.to / about 2 months ago

-To help us visualize these scenarios, we'll build a Grafana Dashboard so we can follow along. - Source: dev.to / 2 months ago
+To help us visualize these scenarios, we'll build a Grafana Dashboard so we can follow along. - Source: dev.to / 30 days ago

 Kubernetes - Kubernetes is an open source orchestration system for Docker containers